llvm/llvm-project/flang/docs/Extensions.md

   appear in real applications, but are still non-conforming under the incomplete tests in F'2023 15.4.3.4.5.
   These cases are compiled with optional portability warnings.
+* `PROCEDURE(), BIND(C) :: PROC` is not conforming, as there is no procedure interface.
+This compiler accepts it, since there is otherwise no way to declare an interoperable dummy procedure with an arbitrary interface like `void (*)()`.

 ## Extensions, deletions, and legacy features supported by default